2000 ❖ SHAW ISLAND HERITAGE APPLES ❖ HOOKED, HUNG, AND PRESSED

 Over the decades hundreds of gallons of Shaw Island apple cider have been put by for winter.

-Here's a tip of the cider glass to all the crew that has added richness to life in this small island community.
+Here's a tip of the sweet cider glass to all the crew that has added richness to life in this small island community.

 No comments: